 The Seafood Consumption grade in Galveston Bay remains a C because the current state of advisories has remained stable for several years.
-We awarded Seafood Consumption from rivers and bayous a D because advisories in the rivers and bayous of Galveston Bay increased in 2015.
-We are concerned that limited and irregular funding for testing fish for contaminants may be under-representing the extent of regional threats to healthy seafood.
+We awarded Seafood Consumption from rivers and bayous a D because advisories in the rivers and bayous of Galveston Bay increased in 2015 and has not been resolved.
+We are concerned that limited and irregular funding for testing fish for contaminants may be underrepresenting the extent of regional threats to healthy seafood.